matthschw/spectre-remote-control/README.md

 Remote-Control for [Cadence Spectre](https://www.cadence.com/ko_KR/home/tools/custom-ic-analog-rf-design/circuit-simulation/spectre-simulation-platform.html) in Interactive and Batch Mode.

-This software was created with [OpenJDK 1.8](https://openjdk.java.net) and [Apache Maven 3.6.3](https://maven.apache.org).
+This software was developed for [OpenJDK 1.8](https://openjdk.java.net) and [Apache Maven 3.6.3](https://maven.apache.org).
 The documentation can be created with
 ```bash